securitybunker/databunker.org/content/doc/install/_index.md

 **Start with backend server**

-For production installation, we recommend you to use **MySQL** backend storage.
+For production installation, we recommend using **MySQL** backend storage.
 MySQL server will be used for the storage of encrypted user records.
-For that, you will need to have a MySQL server running.
-For example, you can start it as a Docker container.
-Instead of MySQL started as a Docker container, you can use the cloud MySQL version provided by Google Cloud and AWS, etc...
-Just make sure to create a database for storing Databunker records and create a database user to allow Databunker access MySQL.
+For that, you will need to have a MySQL server up and running.
+For example, you can spin MySQL as a Docker container or use a cloud MySQL version provided by Google Cloud and AWS, etc...
+Just make sure to create a database for storing Databunker records and create a database user to allow Databunker access to MySQL.
 Using the following command MySQL server will be started; it will create a `databunkerdb` database for Databunker and create `bunkeruser` for Databunker access to MySQL.

 ```
 mkdir ~/data